justinthelaw/uds-rke2/docs/MINIO.md

 ## Configuring MinIO in a Bundle

-If you are building a uds bundle and are using uds-k3d as a base for that bundle, you might want to configure the bundle to be able to customize the MinIO deployment either at bundle create or deploy time.
+If you are building a UDS bundle and are using uds-k3d as a base for that bundle, you might want to configure the bundle to be able to customize the MinIO deployment either at bundle create or deploy time.

 ### Configure Create Time MinIO Overrides